Multiple Home Purchase Offers And Tips In Getting Winning Offer

 - Make sure this will be acceptable to the lender

 - Find out what verification the lender will require from parents

 Home Sellers are very much concerned about the home buyer’s financial strength in closing the home purchase transaction.

-- Home buyer real estate purchase contract offer should include a letter from lender stating that they are pre-approved for the financing that they need
+- Home buyer real estate purchase contract offer should include a letter from the lender stating that they are pre-approved for the financing that they need

 - The letter should stipulate that the lender has verified the cash you need for the down payment and closing costs

 - If the verification of funds needed to close is not included in the pre-approval letter, make a copy of a bank or brokerage statement that verifies the amount you need

 Blackout the account number and include a copy of this with the real estate purchase contract offer.